 - Implementation is in full observance of all international laws and conventions.
-All activities follow a rights-based approach to prevent the criminalisation of irregular migrants and are conducted in full respect for the rights of migrants and the specific needs of vulnerable groups such as children, women, the elderly, victims of trafficking and smuggled migrants.
+All activities follow a rights-based approach to prevent the criminalisation of irregular migrants and are conducted with full respect for the rights of migrants and the specific needs of vulnerable groups such as children, women, the elderly, victims of trafficking and smuggled migrants.
 This is achieved by mainstreaming human rights considerations and gender issues into all programme activities.

 - BMM follows a regional approach to foster greater coordination among participating countries and between relevant regional organisations or consultative mechanisms.

 - BMM is a comprehensive response through which the EU supports countries of the Khartoum Process in migration management.
-The programme strives towards complementarity with other support programmes and with various political dialogues, while promoting regional initiatives towards greater policy coherence and for enhanced legal channels for migration.
+The programme strives towards complementarity with other support programmes and various political dialogues, while promoting regional initiatives towards greater policy coherence and enhanced legal channels for migration.

 Under the BMM programme, IOM is contributing to the following results:

 - Migration governance: Effective and coherent coordination between government institutions responsible for migration management at local, national, and regional levels is reinforced.
 The development of national policies and strategies on safe and regular migration is supported, and national legislation on safe and regular migration and related issues is improved.

 - National and cross-border cooperation on anti-trafficking and smuggling: The capacity of border authorities is strengthened in view of facilitated safe, orderly, and regular migration and improved cooperation on trafficking and smuggling cases.